-Jane Yolen recently wrote on her blog about the necessity of adding "texture" to writing as a way of making characters at home in their world.
 I have just finished a conference where we read and discussed in great depth Emile Zola's novel, Au Bonheur Des Dames (The Ladies Delight.)
 The novel, set in the late 1860's, centers on the invention of the department store (based on the historical store Bon Marché in Paris).
 The owner Mouret -- a scoundrel and womanizer -- is also a creative genius, gathering together all the different trades under one roof, creating "departments" and then using price incentives, advertizing, and spectacular displays (worthy of Alexander McQueen) to draw women from all the classes ("democratizing luxury") into the store to shop in a sensual frenzy.
+But the writer in me is astonished by the "texture" of the novel -- the feel of the fabrics that comes through in Zola's writing, adding a very sensual experience to the reading itself.

 The silk department: